jareer12/grepper/readme.md

 ### `getWhoToFollow()`

-This functions get all the recommended users to follow that you can find on the [feed](https://www.codegrepper.com/app/feed.php) page, first parameter is [Cookie][].
+This functions get all the recommended users to follow that you can find on the [feed](https://www.codegrepper.com/app/feed.php) page, first parameter is [PHPSESSID][].

 ```js
 async function __main__() {